If this scheme pleases you, click here to download.

 should be able to:

 Highlight other methods of product promotion.
-State advantages & disadvantages of named method.
-Define the term sales promotion State the importance of sales promotion. |
+State advantages & disadvantages of named method. |

 Probing questions and brief discussion on window display, direct mail advertising, cataloguing, discounts, coupons, etc.